 Semester Abroad Options

-- Exchange programs: HLS students may apply for designated spots for a semester’s study at selected foreign law schools with which HLS has an exchange agreement
+- Exchange programs: HLS students may apply for designated spots for a semester’s study at one of the 10 foreign law schools with which HLS has an exchange agreement

-- Independent semester abroad: HLS students may choose to spend an “independent” semester at any foreign law school that meets the study abroad program requirements (please see below for more information)
+- Independent semester abroad: HLS students may create an “independent” semester at any foreign law school that meets the study abroad program’s requirements

-For questions that are not covered in the Semester Abroad pages, please contact Sara Zucker, Director of International Legal Studies, at email@example.com or (617) 495-9030 or Andre Barbic, International Legal Studies Program Officer, at firstname.lastname@example.org or (617) 496-8732.
+For questions that are not covered in these Semester Abroad pages, please contact International Legal Studies at firstname.lastname@example.org.